ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 ### Configuring Storage I/O Control for a VMware datastore

-Use the following steps to enable SIOC with recommended values for Endurance and Performance Storage:

 1. Browse to the VMware datastore in the vSphere Web Client navigator.
 2. Click the **Manage** tab.
 3. Click **Settings** and click **General**.